Lost Pig is an Interactive Fiction game.

 - Character Blog: Grunk's Journal, in which Grunk leave pig farm and join army.
 (The blog actually came first; the game is a prequel.)

-- The Dev Team Thinks of Everything: There is the option to ask the gnome about any topic.
-You can choose to ask the gnome about himself, the area, Grunk, Grunk's mission, most of the games items and scenery, any strange words he mentions, his philosophies, and a lot more.
+- Developer's Foresight: There is the option to ask the gnome about any topic.
+You can choose to ask the gnome about himself, the area, Grunk, Grunk's mission, most of the game's items and scenery, any strange words he mentions, his philosophies, and a lot more.
 It can actually take up most of your game time trying to find as many topics to talk to the gnome about as you can.
-There is a toggle-able menu that gives topics for you to talk to the gnome about based on what you have seen already and what he has mentioned, but even going through the whole Dialogue Tree created by this doesn't go through all the options.
+There is a toggle-able menu that suggests topics for you to talk to the gnome about based on what you have seen already and what he has mentioned, but even going through the whole Dialogue Tree created by this doesn't go through all the options.

 - Dungeon Crawler: The game is a riff on this genre, though Grunk only got into the dungeon by accident, and isn't interested in looting it, even if there were anything really valuable left after all the other dungeon crawlers who have been through.

-- Hollywood Darkness: All the underground locations, except for the room with the strange noise, are conveniently lit by (as the gnome later tells Grunk) "mossfuressence", the alchemical distillation of those mysterious glowing fungi and shaggy mosses that always seem to be growing wherever there's a hero lost underground with no torch.
+- Fantastic Light Source: All the underground locations, except for the room with the strange noise, are conveniently lit by (as the gnome later tells Grunk) "mossfuressence", the alchemical distillation of those mysterious glowing fungi and shaggy mosses that always seem to be growing wherever there's a hero lost underground with no torch.

 - Hulk Speak: Grunk orc.
 Big and green and wearing pants.
 That good: pants important.